substantiv

 "

-This machine withdraws heat from the envir"remove a wrapper"
+This machine withdraws heat from the envir

 verb